noppayut/VanzNet/README.md

 # VanzNet
-A character-level RNN for generating motorcycle thug names (in Thai)
+A character-level RNN for generating motorcycle thug (Vanz: แว๊น) names (in Thai)

+## Training data
+Training data is made from Facebook names of members of various Thai motorcycle thug Facebook groups which might violate privacy issues.
+Contact me directly if you are interested.